ej1111/-hoopmaster-site/terms-and-conditions.md

 ## Program Description

-Hoopmaster is an automated equipment monitoring service offered by Johnston Construction Co.
+Hoopmaster is an automated equipment monitoring service offered by Ernie Johnston, a sole proprietorship.
 Enrolled users receive automated SMS and/or email alerts when a monitored temperature sensor at their site crosses a configured threshold, indicating a possible equipment or heating failure, along with follow-up re-alerts while the condition persists and an all-clear message once resolved.

 ## Enrollment

-Users are enrolled in this program by an authorized Johnston Construction Co technician at the time of Hoopmaster device installation, as part of the equipment monitoring service agreement.
-By providing your phone number and/or email address to our technician for this purpose, you consent to receive automated alert messages related to your monitored equipment.
+Users are enrolled in this program by the technician at the time of Hoopmaster device installation, as part of the equipment monitoring service agreement.
+By providing your phone number and/or email address to the technician for this purpose, you consent to receive automated alert messages related to your monitored equipment.

 ## Message Frequency